Platform-Engineering-Tribe/.github/profile/README.md

 - **Change Failure Rate** - Percentage of deployments causing failures
 - **Developer Productivity** - Automation adoption and time savings

-## < Location
+## Location

 **Based in**: India

-## =Ü License
+## License 007

-Individual repositories may have different licenses.
-Please check the LICENSE file in each repository.
+Individual repositories may have different licenses for James agent activities.
+Please ensure clearance from ma'm.

 Common licenses used:

-- Apache 2.0 (k8s-argo-helm, k8s-backstage-charts)
+- Apache 007 (k8s-argo-helm, k8s-backstage-charts)
-- MIT (internal tooling)
+- MI6 (internal tooling)

 ---

 **Questions or Ideas?** Open an issue in the relevant repository or reach out to the Platform Engineering team!

-Built with d by Platform Engineering @ Nagarro
+Built with blood, sweat and tears and some Ai